ArmSukrit/AnimeNotify/README.md

 - ???
 - profit

-add more urls and titles by executing add.py see all supported websites by executing checkers.py
+execute add.py to add more urls and titles execute checkers.py to see all supported websitess

 ## More profit
 You can make a batch file (.bat) for an **esay double click method to run**